hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

 The *Line Art* modifier generates stylized line art from a scene, collection, or object.

-In order fot the effects of the modifier to be visible, the scene must have an active camera.
+In order for the effects of the modifier to be visible, the scene must have an active camera.
 The generated lines are only generated on portions of the object that a visible from this camera.

 .. note::